-The United Kingdom has now left the EU, and here you can read more about what this means for consumers and companies.
+The United Kingdom has now left the EU, and here you can read more about what this means for companies.

 What does Brexit mean for your company?